Poisson geometry, monoidal Fukaya categories, and commutative Floer cohomology rings: Commutativity

 \subsubsection{$M = \mathfrak{k}^*$, $G= T^*K$}

 The unit object is the cotangent fiber at the identity $\cO = T^*_eK$.
 As an object of the wrapped Fukaya category

 where the product is the Pontryagin product on the based loop space.
-This product is commutative because $K$ has the structure of a topological group.
-This fact, which generalizes the fact that the fundamental group of a topological group is abelian, is in some sense the source of the Eckmann-Hilton argument historically.
+This product is commutative because $\Omega K \simeq \Omega^{2} BK$ has the homotopy type of the double loop space of the classifying space $BK$.
+This fact, which generalizes the fact that the fundamental group of a topological group is abelian, is in some sense the source of the Eckmann-Hilton argument historically, and the problem of recognizing double loop spaces led to the introduction of the $E_{2}$-operad \cite{may-loop}.

 The unit object is the diagonal $\Delta \subset \overline{M} \times M$.
 When $M$ is compact we have